The Vegas real estate market is hot right now.

 4. Eater Vegas

-As its name might imply (oh, does it ever?), Eater Vegas wields all the foods that’s fit to print, and then some.
+As its name might imply (oh, does it ever?), Eater Vegas wields all the foods that are fit to print, and then some.
 Las Vegas Foodies both present and future can surely revel in Eater Vegas’s delectable write-ups on Vegas restaurant openings, neighborhood specialties, and in-depth profiles of local chefs.

 VEGAS FOODIES UNITE!